smchargue/KPICalendarView/readme.md

 The kpi-items container will contain a div for each kpi item, its key components are
 - optional hover over text of the KPI item
 - A css class name to govern the color and size of the kpi item
 - an optional inner div to contain visible text for the item.
-Typically usefuly for the small view as opposed to the standard view
+Useful for the small view as opposed to the standard view

 ```html
 <div class="kpic-calendar">